DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 Dmitri can share the following information if asked:

-* Sixty years ago, his grandfather was bitten by a werewolf.
+* Eighty years ago, his grandfather was bitten by a werewolf.
 His ancestor survived, but the curse of lycanthropy remained with him until his death—and was passed down, intermittently, within the Krezkov line.
 The curse emerges on the first full moon after an infected Krezkov’s thirteenth birthday, transforming their body into a powerful, violent beast on that night and each full moon thereafter.
 * Since then, the Krezkov family has kept the curse under control by binding themselves in silver on the nights of the full moon and imbibing a *potion of wolfsbane*, which keeps the spirit of the wolf docile and calm.
 * Dmitri was born a werewolf.
 When Ilya was born, his parents hoped that he might escape the curse—but as the night of his first full moon approached, the signs of lycanthropy were impossible to ignore.
 (The signs of lycanthropy, Anna can share, include sudden, uncharacteristic bursts of restlessness and aggression. sharpened senses of hearing and smell, an amber tinge to the irises, and a markedly increased appetite around the time of the full moon.)
 * Anna prepared Ilya a *potion of wolfsbane*, and helped bind him to the shackles upon the walls beside his father.
 Somehow, however, when Ilya first transformed, the potion failed to suppress the rage or strength of the wolf inside.
 Ilya broke free of his shackles, escaped the cellar, and rampaged across the village—though not before wounding several of the villagers and killing his sister, Kala.